 The NDIS Code of Conduct applies to all NDIS providers, whether registered or not, and to all people employed or otherwise engaged by NDIS providers.

-Self-managing participants and registered plan managers will be able to make unregistered providers and their workers aware of their obligations under the Code of Conduct.
+Self-managed participants and registered plan managers will be able to make unregistered providers and their workers aware of their obligations under the NDIS Code of Conduct.

 Unregistered providers must be able to effectively manage complaints that may concern the quality and safety of supports and services being provided.